A small business guide on finding the right accountant for your company.

 If you are new to running a limited company, I’d recommend opting for a dedicated named accountant.
 You can always switch to a lower priced option once you become familiar with how everything works.

-Now that you have a cost level in mind and know what kind of service you are looking for, scan the market to find 7-10 accountants that fit these criteria.
+Now that you have a cost level in mind and know what kind of service you are looking for, scan the market to find about seven to 10 accountants that fit these criteria.

 A few suggestions are:

 Have a list of questions ready based on the priorities you set out before to make sure you’re covering all the important points.

 You can even put the results into a spreadsheet to compare answers side-by-side if you want to be more methodical.
 Below are some suggested questions to get you started: